MicroEJ/docs/VEEPortingGuide/uiFontCustom.rst

 As a consequence, the custom font should keep some data that allows one to quickly retrieve the data to draw.
 The data format is custom-font-dependent.
-In the MicroUI library, the renderable string data is represented by a byte array (see `RenderableString.getSNIContext()`_ XXX_TODO link).
+In the MicroUI library, the renderable string data is represented by a byte array (see `RenderableString.getSNIContext()`_).
 On the native side, this data should be cast to a structure readable by the font drawer.

 .. note:: If there is no support for the renderable strings in the custom font, the drawings are automatically redirected to the simple drawString algorithms.